 What Is Zelle?

 Zelle is a great tool if you and your network of family and friends have accounts with banks that participate in the app.
 With Zelle, you can transfer funds between bank accounts in minutes for free.
-The money transfers don’t sit in a holding account in Zelle but instead get withdrawn or deposited directly into your or your recipient’s bank accounts.
+The money transfers don’t sit in a holding account in Zelle.
+Instead, the funds get withdrawn or deposited directly into your or your recipient’s bank accounts.
 Most banks participate in Zelle, but even if a bank doesn’t, you can still use Zelle to move smaller amounts of money.

 What Is Venmo?